 Make sure you are having some fat, maybe some avocado even.
 Your lunch you want to make sure you’re having protein, fat and make sure your carbs are coming from vegetables.
 And maybe a salad with some protein on it, nuts and seeds, olive oil dressing for fat.
 You can have fish or chicken or meat for protein.

 Your dinner is going to be similar.
-Maybe the vegetables are cooked, roasted or even sautéed.
+Maybe the vegetables are cooked, roasted, or even sauteed.
 Makes a really good variety in vegetables, along with proteins and fats.

 Avoiding those starches, avoiding those sugars, especially to get your insulin resistance down, which you can measure through your fasting blood glucose, and your hemoglobin A1C, as well as basically how much fat you are pinching around your middle.